-Want a free printable grocery list for this autumnal pumpkin pizza recipe?
+Make grocery shopping simpler with this printable grocery list for this pumpkin pizza recipe.
 Everything is listed in standard grocery store amounts.
 If no size is specified, even the smallest package will provide more than enough.

 If you would like to try some of other savory pumpkin recipes, I recommend:

 - Pumpkin Egg Casserole

 - Deep Dish Pumpkin Cobbler with Parmesan Chive Biscuits

 Happy Cooking! 🙂

 - 1 whole wheat pizza dough for a 12" pizza

 - 1/4 cup cornmeal